yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 28th of December
+* **AN UPDATE ON ADVENT OF CODE SOLUTIONS.**
+* tl;dr: Oncall is over, holidays are partially over, I've lost my interest in the meantime.
+* Realistically, this is as far as it'll get - right now I don't really have a good motivation of pursuing the remaining puzzles.
+The goal has been reached, that is I've learned a bit of Rust, and I had fun.
+Most likely the next step for me is to redo one of my toy projects in Rust, for fun and no profit.

 ## 17th of December, puzzle #15
 * Next entry in this log is expected no earlier than 21st of December.
 Even if oncall is light, I want to get some rest.